-- Community Guide services are short-term, temporary (up to 6 months) and phase out as you achieve your goals.
+Community Guide services are short-term, temporary (up to 6 months), and phase out when goals are achieved.
 Services are also provided as needed: participants can enter, exit, and re-enter the program as their needs change.

 - IEP advocacy and parent education.